Young Professionals

 SUMMARY

 The best time to start your financial planning journey is now.
-In this article, Merissa Slowik dives into investing 101, from creating a budget to setting up your retirement savings.
-With these basics in hand, you're well-equipped to embark on your investing journey with confidence.
+In this article, we dive into investing 101, from creating a budget to setting up your retirement savings.
+With these basics in hand, you'll be ready to start your investing journey with confidence.

 The reality is, if you’re able to do a little work up front with your budget and retirement plan, you’ll set the stage for a successful retirement down the line.
 Investing is a long-term endeavor, so it’s essential to set clear goals and timelines.
-By investing early, you give your assets the chance to grow for a longer period of time.
+By starting early, you give your investments the chance to grow for a longer period of time.

-If you have specific financial goals — for example, homeownership — it’s also important to start thinking early about how and when you want to meet those financial milestones.
-Your investment horizon will influence your asset allocation and risk tolerance, helping you choose appropriate investment strategies.
+If you have specific financial goals — like buying a home — it’s also important to start thinking about how and when you want to meet those milestones.
+Your investment horizon will influence your asset allocation and risk tolerance, helping you choose the right investment strategies for you.

 One thing I always reassure my friends is that now is the best time to start your financial journey.
 But for those still unsure of where to begin, here are a few tips on how to get started: